aurorlhc/3D_Reconstruction_Tomography/README.md

 # Stochastic Reconstruction using X-Ray Tomography Projections
-> In this repo, I will present the stochastic optimization algorithms for reconstructing heterogeneous materials using X-ray tomographic projections
+> In this repo, I will present the stochastic optimization algorithms for reconstructing heterogeneous materials using X-ray tomographic projections.
+As the described in detail below, with stochastic reconstruction, one can accurately reconstructe 3D binary representation of microstructures using limited (around 20 to 40) x-ray tomography projections, which is a significant decrease compared to the traditional reconstruction algorithm like Filtered-backprojection algorithm (FBP), which requires several thousands of projections.
+Our reconstruction algorithm would save huge space and time collecting and saving x-ray projection data, which will significantly improve the efficiency and application of this technique into 4D material science.

 ## Table of Content
 - X-ray tomography